 This research was aimed at providing scholarly annotated editions of the papers of these two historic legal figures.

 The Papers of John Marshall is a twelve-volume edition of the extant correspondence and papers of the statesman and jurist who served as chief justice of the United States from 1801 to 1835.
-The project was organized in 1966 with publication of the series by the University of North Carolina Press.
 Documents and collected research materials are archived at The Wolf Law Library.

-Both projects were sponsored by the College of William & Mary and the Omohundro Institute of Early American History and Culture (OIEAHC).
+Both projects were sponsored by William & Mary and the Omohundro Institute of Early American History and Culture (OIEAHC).